Suez Canal steps up efforts to free stuck vessel, U.S. watches energy market impact

 The SCA welcomed a U.S. offer to help.
 Turkey also said it can send a vessel to the canal, amid a push by Ankara to repair ties with Egypt after years of animosity.

-The suspension of traffic along the channel linking Europe and Asia has deepened problems for shipping lines already facing coronavirus-related disruption in supplying retail goods to consumers.
+The suspension of traffic along the channel linking Europe and Asia has deepened problems for shipping lines.

 The blockage could cost global trade $6 billion to $10 billion a week, a study by German insurer Allianz showed on Friday.